 For S Corporation

-It is important to note that S-corporation is a tax entity.
+It is important to note that an S Corporation is a tax entity.
 A tax entity refers to how a business is classified by the IRS or other tax authorities for tax purposes.
 It defines how the business's income, expenses, and profits are taxed.
 Importantly, a business’s tax entity is not necessarily tied to its legal entity type; it may be treated one way legally but elect a different classification for tax purposes.

 For Sole Proprietors